First, we need to make sure we’re clear about two definitions:

 Full Year of Multicultural Holidays Subscription

 Purchase all of the holidays in advance and receive them via email before the beginning of each month.
 You will receive the current (and any previous, beginning with September) months holidays pack upon purchase.
-It breaks down to just $3/month, so you save $12.
+This is a $150 value subscription!

 Click the “Pay with PayPal” button above to purchase the full year subscription, or click HERE to pay month-to-month